 Perhaps it’s because Girl with the Dragon Tattoo is all the rage and I’m just being contrary, but I wasn’t all that thrilled with this book.
 It’s a good mystery, with interesting characters, the girl with the tattoo Lisbeth, was the most interesting part of the book and the only reason I kept reading.
 I wanted to know more about her.
 I loved her intelligence and her independence and her not fitting in the way everyone thinks she should.
 The financial guy Blomkvist was annoying, as was the Vanger family.
 I was a bit surprised at the ending but sort of suspected an inside connection.
 Yes, I enjoyed it but I’m missing the “Wow you must read this fantastic book” part and I will at some point read more if only to find out more about Lisbeth, otherwise I’m in no rush.

-- Book of the Day: the Living by Annie Dillard #bookoftheday #booksuggestions 3 days ago
+- Book of the Day: Secrets We Kept: Three Women of Trinidad by Krystal Sital #bookoftheday #booksuggestions 1 day ago

 Search the Blog